The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 Current AI produces low-quality output - even its creators admit this

-Current AI poses biosecurity risks - if given access to wet labs Conclusion: The Robot Chemist Is Still a Dream The AI Scientist is an impressive demonstration of what's technically possible.
+Current AI poses biosecurity risks - if given access to wet labs Conclusion The AI Scientist is an impressive demonstration of what's technically possible.

 But it's not ready for actual science.
 The self-modification behaviors alone